auremoser/web-coding/syllabus.md

 4. Defend your pitch in a few short arguments, describing the format of your data, and what tools/languages you would use to explore and visualize it.
 5. Use your practice exercise to defend your pitch with a prototype.

 Consider [this interactive](http://www.jonathanlaliberte.com/2012/04/26/idonethis-applescript/) and how you would construct a pitch for the narrative there.
-Think about that when you write you r pitch
+Think about that when you write your pitch.

 ##10/14/15
 ####NETWORK AND GRAPH VISUALIZATIONS

 This week we'll consider visualizations that illustrate spatial relationships between data points (nodes) via (edges).
-We'll play with a few tools and explore graph data or relationships worth teasing out of your chosed datasets.
+We'll play with a few tools and explore graph data or relationships worth teasing out of your chosen datasets.

 ![Storylines](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/storylines.jpg)